ninon-io/ninon-io.github.io/_pages/home.md

 - **Publications, Conferences, and Seminars**: Details about my academic contributions and presentations.
 - **Main Projects**: Information about the key projects I have been involved in.
 - **Pedagogical Material**: Access to course materials for the courses I teach.

+## Passion for Electronic Music

+Beyond my academic pursuits, I find my inspiration in the realm of electronic music, constantly exploring new horizons of sound and melody.
+I believe that true creativity flourishes when shared, and I would be delighted to engage in any collaborative endeavors in my field.

 ### Contact information
 > Ninon Devis